serhii73/find_the_site/README.md

 # find_the_site
 ## Do you need a company website?
-This small library finds websites in duckduckgo website.
+This small library finds websites in [duckduckgo search engine](https://duckduckgo.com/?t=hk)
 ##### Install

 ```